ShetlandJ/Project-Lawrie/README.md

 ## App purpose

-Lawrie wanted a simple website that could:
+Lawrie wanted a simple program that could:

-- scrape URLs he had submitted
+- gather URLs he had submitted
-- grab some content from those URLs
+- scrape some content from those URLs
 - return it formatted in a way that he could easily distribute via email to his colleagues.

 The app requires a very basic output screen, hence the lack of much styling.
 That may be changed in the future.